 The Kenosha County High Impact Fund incentivizes major economic development projects – developments which create at least 50 new high-paying jobs and/or involve a capital investment of at least $3 million.
 To date, KABA has issued $$3,075,000 in high impact financing since the fund’s inception in 2013.

 Since its inception, the High Impact Fund has contributed to the creation of almost 1,475 new jobs and $168 million in new private investment.

-The Wisconsin Economic Development Corporation (WEDC) authorized the company to receive up to $850,000 in state tax credits over their first three years in business in Kenosha County.
+The Wisconsin Economic Development Corporation (WEDC) authorized the company to receive up to $1.5 million in state tax credits over their first four years in business in Kenosha County.
 The actual amount of tax credits received will be contingent upon the number of jobs created and the amount of capital investment the company makes during that time.
-Kenosha County provided $250,000 from its High Impact Fund.
+Kenosha County provided $500,000 from its High Impact Fund.

 Nexus will hire 77 workers in the fields of high-tech production, engineering, quality control, and supply chain management, at an average annual salary of $70,000.
 The total project investment is estimated to be $250 million.